 Having left the company of the swimming swans and canal boats, we make for the village of Claydon before crossing the railway line and onto Farnborough.
 The 18th century grade I listed Farnborough Park National Trust property is made from locally quarried Horton honey-coloured stone and has been home to the Holbech family since 1684.
 During World War I and World War II the house was used as an auxiliary hospital.
 Sadly its fine landscape gardens and lakes are not due to reopen until April, so this will be just a passing visit.

 Undulating farmed hills lead us onto the village of Avon Dassett, where we are first met by its impressive Victorian St John the Baptist Church, who's spire soars over the village - a masterpiece built in fourteenth-century Gothic style, set amongst trees.
 Charles Buckeridge built it from local golden Hornton sandstone in 1869 to replace a medieval church, the east window of which he reset in the west wall of the tower.

 The Yew Tree pub acts as a welcome rest point before our last uphill battle.
 In July 2017 the Avon Dassett Community Benefit Society purchased and saved the pub, previously known as The Avon, from extinction.

-On our way up the hill into the park we meet the glorious 12th Century All Saints Church standing as remains of the old Burton Dassett village.
+On our way up the final hill and into the park we meet the glorious 12th Century All Saints Church standing as remains of the old Burton Dassett village.
 In front of the church there is still a holy well providing water.
-This church and park were used in the 1990 film "Three Men and a Little Lady".
+This church and park were used in the 1990 film "Three Men and a Little Lady"

 Our path opens up into characteristic lumpy green pasture at the pinnacle of the Burton Dassett Hills.
 Opened as a country park in 1971 and now run by Warwickshire County Council.
 You can see over 20 miles to places such as Coventry.
 The notable Grade II listed beacon is being restored, after a year's delay due to bats being found hibernating in the domed roof.